LucasSilbernagel/hangman/README.md

 ## Future Goals

 One idea that I have is for players to guess letters using a virtual keyboard, rather than a text input.
-Players could click or tap each letter of the virtual keyboard, or use the physical keyboard of their computer.
+Players could click or tap each letter of the virtual keyboard, or use the physical keyboard of their device.
 Another idea is to add sound effects or music.